radowtay/Project-1/README.md

 ### The purpose of our project is to find out What Factors, if any, produce a successful movie? .
 We will examine (insert questions here)using data from IMDB to discover if any of these factors correlate to one another.
 Is there a successful movie formula?

-The purpose of our project is to find out What Factors, if any, produce a successful movie? .
-We will examine (insert questions here)using data from IMDB to discover if any of these factors correlate to one another.
-Is there a successful movie formula?

 ## Project Team / Organization
 <table>